-Kidney Care UK understands the need for people with kidney disease to keep their houses warm (between 18 and 22 degrees Celsius), including across the varying temperatures we often see in Spring.
+Kidney Care UK understands the need for people with kidney disease to keep their houses warm (between 18 and 22 degrees Celsius).

 - Help with water bills for kidney patients